 ● 4a, Mary (1866-1925), born on 1 January 1866, she died unmarried on 26 March 1925, aged 59.

 ● 5a, James Comerford (1868-1924), born on 9 August 1868.
 He was educated, with his brothers William and Owen, at Oscott College, Birmingham (1880-1881).
 He died unmarried, aged 56, on 11 October 1924.

-● 6a, Owen Comerford (1869-1945).
+● 6a, Owen James Comerford (1869-1945).
 He was born on 11 December 1869.
 He was educated, with his brothers Edward and James, at Oscott College, Birmingham (1880-1883).
 He was a shareholder in Rathdrum Mill.
 On 8 February 1898, in Saint Michael’s Church, Kingstown (now Dun Laoghaire), he married Kathleen Byrne, daughter of Laurence Byrne of Croney Byrne, Rathdrum.
+They were living in Rathdrum in 1905 when their daughter Norrie was born.
 They later lived at ‘Coolas,’ Seafield Road, Clontarf, and he was still living there in 1940.
 Kathleen died on 17 October 1932.
-Owen later went to live with his daughter and son-in-law, and died at Gardenhill House, Castle Connell, Co Limerick, on 15 June 1945.
+Owen later went to live with his daughter and son-in-law, and died at Gardenhill House, Castleconnell, Co Limerick, on 15 June 1945.
 They were the parents of an only daughter:

 ● 7a, Helen Polding (1870-1913).
 She was born on 8 June 1870, and died unmarried on 3 September 1913, aged 43.
 She is buried in the family grave, Ennisboyne, Co Wicklow.